wduraes/Workshops/Embedded Development IoT/readme.md

 4. Plug your ESP8266 using an USB **DATA cable**
 5. Select the correct COM port under Tools/Port.
 See section below to find out which COM port is the correct one.
 6. Select the NODE MCU 1.0 under EP8266 `Tools/Board/ESP8266 Boards/Node MCU 1.0 (ESP-12E module)`
+7. Under `Tools/Upload Speed` select `256000` for faster uploads.
-7. Upload your code to the board.
+8. Upload your code to the board.
-8. Did the LED blink?
+9. Did the LED blink?
 GREAT!
 Your development environment is correctly setup for the next hand-on labs.

 ## How to find the right COM port?